worldamazing/plan/README.md

 - [**Food Industry Professionals**](docs/cta-food-industry.md): Inviting agriculturists, chefs, food scientists, and logistics experts to join us in transforming global food systems through sustainable practices and innovation.
 - [**Defense, Emergency, and Disaster Response Professionals**](docs/cta-defense-emergency.md): Inviting experts in defense, emergency management, and disaster response to bring their crucial skills to a global platform committed to enhancing safety and preparedness.

-### Human Specific
+### CTA: Human Specific
-> Recognizing the unique contributions and preferences of each potential member, the GI is committed to ensuring that everyone has the opportunity to soar to new heights.
+> Recognizing the unique contributions of each potential member, the GI is committed to ensuring that everyone has the opportunity to soar to new heights.
 These pages embody the truth that no matter one’s current standing or viewpoints, the future holds incredible potential for all.
 By embracing every potential member, we aim to foster the brightest, most inclusive future.
 - [**Barack**](docs/cta-personal-barack.md): Harnessing his experience in leadership and diplomacy to champion global unity and social justice initiatives within the GI.
 - [**Don**](docs/cta-personal-don.md): Harnessing entrepreneurial spirit and financial acuity to drive economic innovation and business development.
 - [**Joe**](docs/cta-personal-joe.md): Leveraging his extensive governance experience and heartfelt commitment to public service, Joe would guide key global initiatives within the GI, enhancing health, prosperity, and sustainability worldwide.
 - [**Bill**](docs/cta-personal-bill.md): Employing sharp wit and social commentary to challenge cultural norms and advocate for mental health awareness.

+## Global Positions
+> At the GI, every role contributes to global value and unity.
+Below are some of the exciting new positions we plan to introduce as the GI unfolds.
+- [**World Pizza Party Organizer**](docs/job-pizza-party-organizer.md): Facilitator of an annual global extravaganza where participants from every corner of the world enjoy a slice of pizza.
+This role not only fills bellies but fosters a sense of community and shared dreams for a more connected and joyous future.

 ## Get Involved
 <!--